DelfinaRuth/DelfinaRuth/README.md

 I'm a Full Stack Developer 👩‍💻 living in Argentina.

-The projects that you'll find here were developed with PERN and MERN stack: PostgreSQL/MongoDB, Express, React.js, Node.
+The projects that you'll find here were developed with PERN and MERN stack: PostgreSQL/MongoDB, Express, React.js/React.Native, Node.

-Keep reading for more details!

 ### Projects